abiosoft/caddyserver.com/public/blog/caddy-0_8-released.md

 As usual, this release was a team effort.
 We've had contributors from all over the world, and I'm really happy with the way our community works together.
 (Feel free to [join the fun](https://github.com/mholt/caddy/issues)!)

-Major props to Sebastian Erhart, author of [lego](https://github.com/xenolf/lego) which powers Caddy's magic SSL features.
+Major props to Sebastian Erhart, author of [lego](https://github.com/xenolf/lego) which powers Caddy's magic TLS features.
 We spent a lot of time trying to make this the best experience possible for you.
 And if you're interested in using Let's Encrypt on its own, lego is also a pure Go command line ACME client that doesn't have any external dependencies; pretty cool stuff.

 In no particular order, other contributions came from Abdulelah Alfuntukh, Luit van Drongelen, Carlisia Campos, tw4452852, Abiola Ibrahim, Michael Banzon, Tatsuhiko Kubo, AJ ONeal, Patel N Dipen, Benny Ng, Dave Goodchild, Austin Cherry, Guilherme Rezende, Bisser Nedkov, Marcelo Magallon, Paulo L F Casaretto, Zac Bergquist, and Karthic Rao.
 (Phew!)
 Also props to Erik Howard, jungle-boogie, and others who helped test and debug this version of Caddy.
 Thanks everyone!